Skip to main content

 Treatment options for stages I and II thymoma

-Treatment options for stage I and stage II thymoma (operable disease) include the following:
+Treatment options for stage I and stage II thymoma (operable disease) include:

 1. Surgery (stage I).